nliautaud/pico-content-editor/README.md

 {{ content_editor }}
 ```

-Define editable regions in your pages by using HTML blocks with the attributes `data-editable`, `data-name` and a closing comment `end-editable`.
+Define editable regions in your pages by using HTML blocks with the attributes `data-editable`, `data-name` and a closing comment `end-editable`. `data-name` should be unique accross a single output.

 ```html
 ---